 Germany has some of the renowned universities in the World.
 There are 44 universities listed in the QS World University Rankings 2018, which is more than any other country after countries like the United States and the United Kingdom.
 There are 43 universities in the Times Higher Education World University Rankings 2018 top 500, with 10 in the top 100.

-This is a good news for those who does not know any German or if your German isn’t good enough as of yet.
-Many courses and degree programmes in computer science are being provided in English, especially at the master’s degree level.
+Many courses and degree programs in computer science are being provided in English, especially at the master’s degree level.

 Variety of programs for you to choose

 Germany offers you a variety of courses for you to choose from when it comes to pursuing masters in computer science.
 Depending on your career goals, you can go for scientific computing, computation neuroscience, data science or information systems as a course specialization for masters in computer science.